GeorgeKiritsis/GeorgeKiritsis/README.md

 # Georgios Kiritsis

-Hellenic Air Force Academy '26  ·  Computer Science Athens, Greece
+Hellenic Air Force Academy '26  ·  Computer Science (ΕΠ) Athens, Greece

-I work at the intersection of **embedded systems**, **computer graphics**, **aerospace ML**, and **real-time analytics for pilot training**.
-My undergraduate research at the 360 Training Squadron of the Hellenic Air Force produced an end-to-end flight-data acquisition and debriefing system, from the custom STM32 hardware up to a 3D visualization engine with inline anomaly detection.
+I work at the intersection of **embedded systems**, **aerospace ML**, and **real-time analytics for pilot training**.
+My undergraduate research at the 360 Training Squadron of the Hellenic Air Force produced an end-to-end flight-data acquisition and debriefing system, from the custom STM32 hardware up to a 3D replay engine with inline anomaly detection.

 ## Research interests